Samsung Galaxy Alpha: Display, battery and storage

 The Galaxy Alpha features a PenTile 720p 4.7 in Super AMOLED display, and also incorporates a 12 megapixel rear-facing camera without optical image stabilization, fingerprint and heart rate sensors, and removable 1860 mAh battery.
 The device includes 32 GB of non-expandable storage, and runs Android 4.4.4 "KitKat" but can be upgraded to Android 5.0.2 "Lollipop" with Samsung's TouchWiz software suite.

 The Galaxy Alpha is equipped with Samsung's Air View (using floating finger), air gesture controls (also known as "Motion Gestures") and Smart Screen functionality introduced on the Galaxy S4.

 Air View is enabled using a self-capacitive touch screen layer that is also referred to by Samsung as "TSP Hovering".

 Camera

 The rear camera is able to record video footage at 2160p (4K) at 30 frames per second (fps), 1080p at 60fps, and 720p at 120fps.

-This makes it the first smartphone by Samsung outside of the Galaxy S and Note series to feature 2160p (4K) video recording, and the second one after the Galaxy K Zoom (if not regarded as "S5 Zoom") to feature 1080p video recording at 60 frames per second and 720p at 120 frames per second.
+This makes it the first smartphone by Samsung outside of the Galaxy S and Note series to feature 2160p (4K) video recording, and the second one after the Galaxy K Zoom to feature 1080p video recording at 60 frames per second and 720p at 120 frames per second.
 However, 2160p videos are limited to four minutes per video, after which the video recording has to be restarted.
 In addition, 720p at 120fps video footage is recorded without sound and encoded as slowed-down video.